LeeMarshall1113/Sora2Detector/README.md

 ---

 ## 🧾 License

-This project is provided as-is under the **Mad License 1.0**.
-Use, modify, and distribute freely with attribution for small scale projects.
-Large scale projects ie corporate ventures contact the email listed in the license
+License: MAD License 1.0 — Free for research & small organizations.
+Commercial use requires a license from Lee Marshall.

 ---